masteradios/khaana-khazaana/README.md

 # GyaanSaathi

-Welcome to GyaanSaathi, an innovative educational app developed by [Your Group's Name].
+Welcome to GyaanSaathi, an innovative educational app developed by Team Khaana-Khazaana.
 This app is designed to identify and support slow learners through adaptive quizzes, personalized learning schedules, and interactive educational games.

 ## Features